 Known contra-indication to short-term corticosteroid.

-Patients with suspected or confirmed influenza co-infection are not eligible for the high-dose dexamethasone comparision for COVID-19 (Randomisation E).
+Patients with suspected or confirmed influenza co-infection are not eligible for the high-dose dexamethasone comparision for COVID-19 (Randomisation part E).

-Patients in the UK with suspected or confirmed SARS-CoV-2 co-infection are not eligible for the low-dose dexamethasone comparison for influenza infection because of the proven benefits of dexamethasone in COVID-19 (Randomisation I).
+Patients in the UK with suspected or confirmed SARS-CoV-2 co-infection are not eligible for the low-dose dexamethasone comparison for influenza infection because of the proven benefits of dexamethasone in COVID-19 (Randomisation part I).

 Cautions: